Deia is a village in the northwest of Majorca half an hour from Palma, between Valldemossa, Soller and Bunyola.

 The Deia Artistic Connections

-Deia is known for numerous artists, musicians and writers having found inspiration in the town since the 20th century.
+Deia is known for numerous artists, musicians and writers who have found inspiration in the town since the 20th century.

 Notable residents of Deia have been Manuel de Falla, Santiago Rossinyol, Sir Robert Graves, William Waldren, Daevid Allen, Sir Andrew Lloyd Webber, Mati Klarwein, Kevin Ayers, Pierce Brosnan, to name but a few.